Instant Pot Cranberry Sauce (from fresh cranberries)

 Now that I am the one that puts a lot of hard work and preparation into a big holiday meal I can’t imagine skimping on the cranberry sauce and pouring it out of a can.
 I promise once you’ve made Fresh Cranberry sauce in your Instant Pot you’ll never go back.
 I’ve made this fresh cranberry sauce recipe on the stovetop now many times and it’s delicious.
 It can even be made a few days in advance.
 My recipe didn’t need to be improved, but this year I wanted to try to make as many things as possible for Thanksgiving in my Instant Pot.
 The first dish that came to mind to convert was the cranberry sauce.
 The same great recipe without all the stirring and babysitting on the stovetop and made in less time.

-I started by rinsing my fresh cranberries and adding 4 cups to the Instant Pot.
-Add the orange juice, maple syrup, a cinnamon stick and the zest from an orange and place the lid on with the vent set to sealing and cook on manual high pressure for 2 minutes.
+Start by rinsing the fresh cranberries under cold water.
+Add cranberries, orange juice, maple syrup, a cinnamon stick, and the zest from the orange in the Instant Pot.
+Place the lid on with the vent set to sealing and pressure cook on manual high pressure for 2 minutes.

-Once the timer indicated the cook time is complete, natural pressure release for 5 minutes.
-Then manually release the remaining pressure.
-Press saute and stir in 1/4 cup brown sugar (more or less) depending on your liking.
-Saute for about 2 minutes and then turn off the instant pot off and remove the inner pot from the heat.
-To do this you can use potholders or these mitts.
+When the timer indicated the cooking time is complete, allow the pressure to naturally release for 5 minutes.
+Then, manually release the remaining pressure.
+Select the saute function and stir in ¼ cup brown sugar (more or less) depending on your liking.
+Saute for about 2 minutes and then turn off the instant pot and remove the inner pot from the heat.
+To do this you can use potholders or silicone mitts.